City-of-Helsinki/drupal-hdbt/README.md

 ### Usage as a base-theme

 When building new projects using the drupal-helfi-platform you are provided with this theme.
-To maintain upgradeability of this theme you should never add it to your version control and/or make changes to this theme directly, but instead create a sub-theme that uses this HDBT-theme as the base theme for your project.
+To maintain upgrade-ability of this theme you should never add it to your version control and/or make changes to this theme directly, but instead create a sub-theme that uses this HDBT-theme as the base theme for your project.
 You can read more about building sub-themes here:
 [https://www.drupal.org/docs/theming-drupal/creating-sub-themes](https://www.drupal.org/docs/theming-drupal/creating-sub-themes).